-Generation of list of IESGL candidates (occurs annually):

-Sustainalytics delivers the list of ESG ratings and controversy levels for ING clients.
+Generation of list of IESGL candidates (occurs annually; data as of December 31): Sustainalytics delivers the list of ESG ratings and controversy levels for ING clients.
 Sustainalytics assessments are then mapped to ING's system using their unique ID, either ISIN or LEI (Legal Entity Indicator).
 This is done by the ING Wholesale Banking Vantage Support team.
 This list now has the ING ID for these companies, Sustainalytics ESG rating, controversy level and industry codes.